 I joined the University of Westminster in September 2013.
 I hold a PhD in Politics and International Studies from the University of Leeds (ESRC-funded) and have taught in the Universities of Leeds and Manchester, the latter as a lecturer in International Political Economy.

 I am a fellow of the Higher Education Academy, with particular recognition for- commitment to widening participation in higher education, support of students in their academic journey, and providing the environment for students to tackle challenging questions in the curriculum.

-I am module leader of 5PIRS011W Political Economy of Development and a short course on Asia, Africa and Latin America: Change in the Global South.
+I am module leader of 5PIRS011W Rethinking Development and a short course on Asia, Africa and Latin America: Change in the Global South.

 4PIRS003W Dilemmas of International Development